ndaneil/matterdoor/README.md

 CONFIG_WS2812_STRIP=y
 CONFIG_WS2812_STRIP_I2S=y
 ```
 Since in the official WS2812 Zephyr example, SPI is the default device, that needs to be turned off and I2S on.
 The LED driver also needs to be enabled and the I2S mode needs to be set.
-With these parameters, it is possible to control the LEDs.
+With these parameters, it is possible to control the LEDs by the nRF7002DK.

 ### Modifying the matter template